 Sif.Framework.Providers Namespace

-This Namespace contains the base code used for implementing Object Service Providers as Web API Controllers.
+This Namespace contains the base code used for implementing Providers (e.g. Object Service Providers) as Web API Controllers.

 Sif.Framework.Service Namespace

 This Namespace contains the business logic layer used by the framework for such operations as storage and retrieval of Infrastructure objects, and mapping of objects between the web service layer and persistence layer.